tamachine/multi-tenant-backend/README.md

 # Getting started

 ## Description
-New Cars Iceland site (Intergalactic spaceship)
+New Reykjavik Auto site (Intergalactic spaceship)

 ## Pre requisites
 This project is using PHP 8.1 with TALL stack (Tailwind 3, Alpine, Livewire and Laravel 9) and Laravel mix 6